 Enclave source code is built as a shared object.
-To use an enclave, the enclave.so should be loaded into protected memory by calling the API sgx_create_enclave().
+To use an enclave, the enclave.so should be loaded into protected memory by calling the API sgx_create_enclave() or sgx_create_encalve_ex().
 The enclave.so must be signed by sgx_sign.
-When loading an enclave for the first time, the loader will get a launch token and save it back to the in/out parameter token.
-The user can save the launch token into a file, so that when loading an enclave for the second time, the application can get the launch token from the saved file.
+When loading an enclave for the first time, the loader gets a launch token and saves it back to the in/out parameter token.
+The user can save the launch token into a file, so that when loading an enclave for the second time, the application can get the launch token saved in the file.
 Providing a valid launch token can enhance the load performance.
-To unload an enclave, the user must call sgx_destroy_enclave() interface with parameter sgx_enclave_id_t.
+To unload an enclave, the user must call sgx_destroy_enclave() interface with parameter sgx enclave id t.